johnny49r/watt-iz/README.md

   - Limit which APIs it can access.
   - Add application restrictions (IP, HTTP referrer, or app type).
   - Save changes.
-  - If required by the API:
-  - Go to Billing and attach a billing account to your project.
+  - If required by the API, go to Billing and attach a billing account to your project.
   - Copy the API key to the Watt-IZ configuration file (see Watt-IZ User Manual for details).

 ### OpenAI (Chat GPT) API Key